yohmay/logicExercises/Readme.md

-    This repository is a collection of simple JavaScript examples and exercises
+This repository is a collection of simple JavaScript examples and exercises.